mikeybabes/alteredbeast/README.md

 > **No ROMs or copyrighted Sega assets are provided or distributed with this repository.**
 > You must supply your own legally obtained ROMs for data extraction or visualization.

+## How to use

+Inside this folder is a single batch file (windows only sorry everyone) make-everything.bat If you run this.
+You take a look inside I've added several comments to this, some of the Python scripts have optional parameters.
+I'm sure they can be used for other Sega16 titles, just with a little bit of change as a lot of their code is duplicated, for instance, Golden Axe use almost identical code
+The only difference would be the ROM locations for the tables.

 ## Legal & Copyright

 - The original game, code, and graphics are copyright © Sega.